 - Merus of the first pereopod: about 40 smooth setae

 - Propodus of the first pereopod: usually 2 distodorsal setae

 Males are up to 10.0mm, females up to 7.5mm.

 Distribution and Habitat

 This species occurs on most coasts of Britain and Ireland in suitable habitat.
-It is found in estuaries and saltmarsh pools, under driftwood and burrowed into the mud cliffs of creeks.
+It is found in estuaries and saltmarsh pools, amongst seaweed, under driftwood and burrowed into the mud cliffs of creeks.